KaneLabs/react-redux-tdd/README.md

-weather app to practice TDD with Redux and React
+Simple app demonstrating redux and react with mockups, TDD, and GIT feature branch workflow.